-We are excited to open the doors to our Community Space on August 17, once again providing an inviting, engaging and welcoming environment for the community.
-Operations will look a little different, but participant needs always come first at Bissell Centre.
+We were excited to open the doors to our Community Space on August 17, 2020, once again providing an inviting, engaging and welcoming environment for the community.
+Operations look a little different during Covid-19, but participant needs always come first at Bissell Centre.
 While we adapt our activities to meet health and safety requirements set out by the Chief Medical Officer of Health, we remain committed to our community and meeting their needs in a friendly space.

-How will operations change in the Community Space?
+How have operations changed in the Community Space?

 Food Safety: We will continue to provide healthy food and beverages, which will be served to participants in individual packaging, and there will not be any sharing of food.